VasilikiChatz/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/third-party-integrations/payone/app-composition-platform-integration/payone-acp-app.md

 - *3DS*: Messaging protocol that enables consumer authentication with their card issuer when making online purchases.
 - *PCI DSS Compliance via SAQ A*: A set of security standards designed to ensure that you accept, process, and transmit credit card information in a secure environment.

-For the *Payone Paypal* payment method, we support only *Preauthorization and Capture*.
+For the *Payone Paypal* and the *Payone Paypal Express* payment method, we support only *Preauthorization and Capture*.

 {% info_block infoBox "State machine for Payone" %}